+It’s one of the frustrations of Hannon’s discography that he never really engages meaningfully with the text after which he named his band.
+But the mention of Dante in “Death of a Supernaturalist” is as close he gets, so let’s see what we can do.
 Inferno, the first part of Dante’s Divine Comedy, concludes with Dante and Virgil ascending from hell: “We mounted up, he first and I the second / Till I beheld through a round aperture / Some of the beauteous things that heaven doth bear / Thence we came forth to rebehold the stars”.
 The middle section, Purgatorio, ends with Dante cresting the mountain of purgatory; and Paradiso concludes with Dante, at the end of his journey, experiencing a profound sense of connection between his own spirit and the divine movements of the heavenly bodies.
 All three parts end with the word “stars”.
 The film doesn’t use Forster’s precise words, and nor does Forster’s novel quote Dante’s poem exactly, but in selecting this line, Hannon achieves a remarkable alignment between his own basic symbology and his stated artistic goals.
 Camus, via Walker, wrote of the importance of specific individual experiences to art and life.
 To experience art is to read, to consume, to look.
 In this one sample of dialogue, we can hear Hannon watching Merchant-Ivory; Merchant-Ivory dramatising Forster; Forster reading Dante; Dante stargazing the creation of God himself.
 An unbroken chain, each artist striving to capture with their own work the sublimity of the one above; each of them struggling to liberate those treasured moments from the abyss of personal perception so that they may be seen and heard and felt by others.
 An ouroboros, one Divine Comedy at its beginning, another Divine Comedy at its end.
-Me, trying to frame some semblance of what Hannon achieved here.
+Me, trying to capture some semblance of what Hannon achieves here.
 You, reading this, and perhaps creating something else with it nagging faintly at the back of your mind.
-It’s more than literature – it’s physics.
+It’s more than literature: it’s physics.